Not offered in 2021

 The course articulates with the Graduate Diploma in Biotechnology and the Master of Biotechnology, and the sequentially developed topics allow progression through the three awards.
 Students who have completed the graduate certificate are awarded credit towards the graduate diploma.

-Applicants must normally have completed, with a Credit average or better, an approved bachelor degree in a biological, agricultural or medical science at an approved tertiary institution.
-However, under certain circumstances and subject to specific conditions, others who can show evidence of fitness for candidature may be admitted.
+Applicants must normally have completed an approved bachelor degree in a biological, agricultural or medical science at an approved tertiary institution.
+However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 This is a one semester course that aims to provide life science graduates with the ability to apply their prior knowledge within a biotechnology context.
 It also aims to be a pathway for students to progress into either the Graduate Diploma in Biotechnology or continue to research training by progressing into the Master of Biotechnology Studies.

 It aims to develop graduates who work effectively within team environments and improve their practice through critical reflection and learning.
 It ensures that students who elect not to complete the Masters degree are not disadvantaged and can gain a postgraduate certificate which can lead to careers in the biotechnology sector that are not research intensive such as sales and marketing, business development or communication.

 On successful completion of the course, graduates should be able to: